 When circumstances are "convencional", monetary policy implementation follow the next process:

-It is also common for the Central Bank to negotiate other financial assets or treasuries (like gold, bonds from other countries, and foreign currencies) to intervene in the exchange rate or to prepare for it.
+It is also common for the Central Bank to negotiate other financial assets (like gold, bonds from other countries, and foreign currencies) to intervene in the exchange rate or to prepare for it.

-"Non-conventional" monetary policy implementations that have been used lately are Quantitative Easing, Credit Easing and Stimulus Programs.
+"Non-conventional" monetary policy implementations that have been used lately are Quantitative Easing, Credit Easing and Stimulus Checks Programs.